Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - It allows accessing any memory slot in GALLERY mode, so it does not keep track of the slots occupied except than locally in software;
 - Aging test can be made only by writing saves with [certain patterns more or less convoluted](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/tree/main/Codes%20Debagame%20Tester%20-%20Second%20Impact).
 It must be possible to generate them onboard but I did not find how;
 - Many functions let no traces in ram so I cannot really document their effect at the moment;
-- The MOVIE function allows trying register configurations and dithering patterns not available in the original rom.
+- The MOVIE function allows trying register configurations and dithering patterns not available in the original rom;
+- Looks like image metadata does not contain the registers used at first glance.
+Maybe some control sums and comments.

 ## The Debagame Tester
 ![Debagame_Tester](Pictures/Debagame_Tester.jpg)